shiftcode/dynamo-easy-demo/README.md

 - TimeEntries

-There are services one for each model to execute different operations on the tables.
+For each model there is a service to execute different operations on the tables.
-There are also some write operation though we do not allow these for security reasons.
+Write operations are not permitted with the applied IAM Policy.
+If you want to try these operations out deploy the stack to your own AWS account.

 ## credentials / security
 This demo uses a cognito identity pool for unauthenticated read access to those 3 tables only - which means no write operations will succeed.
-It's meant for you to play around with it directly in stackblitz or to clone it and test it out in your own stack.
+It's meant for you to play around with it directly in stackblitz or to clone it and test it out on your own stack.

 ## infrastructure
-see infrastructure.yml for the essential resource definition
+You can deploy the whole stack trough CloudFormation - see infrastructure.yml for the essential resource definitions and package.json for the scripts involved.

 # Made with ❤ by [shiftcode.ch](https://www.shiftcode.ch)